costajob/currency_converter/README.md

 The library is compatible and it has been tested with python versions `3.6.4` and `3.7.1`, since it uses the pretty useful [string literal](https://www.python.org/dev/peps/pep-0498/) interpolation introduced from version `3.6` on.

 ## Footprint
-To grant resiliency (and courtesy of the Python's broad standard library) the external dependencies footprint is kept to a minimum.
-The only external modules are `gunicorn` and `meinheld`, which are used to increase HTTP server throughput.
+To grant resiliency (and courtesy of the Python's broad standard library) the external dependencies footprint is kept to a minimum, but for `gunicorn` and `meinheld` modules, which are used to wrap the WSGI HTTP server in order to augment throughput.

 # Design

 ## SRP
 The code design follows the single responsibility principle by using a dedicated class for any specific task.
-Each class confined within meaningful modules:
+Each class is confined within meaningful modules:
 * `currency`: currency related objects, such as `Money` and `EurRates`
 * `data`: data related objects, such as `Fetcher` and `Parser`
 * `converter`: the conversion core logic within the `Computer` object

 ## Rounding
 The library is relaxed on float arithmetics by rounding final conversion results to *two decimals*.
-This allows to speed up execution by avoiding instantiating `Decimal` objects and is acceptable considering the objectives (granularity of currencies).
+This allows to speed up execution by avoiding instantiating `Decimal` objects and can be acceptable considering the objectives (granularity of currencies).

 ## Data
 The EUR exchange rates are fetched by a remote [XML document](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml).
 The document is fetched one time only at server start and cached at `./cconv/data/rates.xml` to avoid network latency.
 Just delete it to fetch a fresh copy.

 ## Tests
 The library is covered, by fast, isolated unit and doc testing (the latter to grant reliable documentation):